ErikBurdett/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+lines 58 & 60.
+They assign the function outside of of the function to new variables then use that variable to call the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The number is random  - you could also call zoesRoll() to compare the two.
 c.
 What is the lexical scope of `newRoll`?
+local to function() and PersonalDice(name6)

 ### Task 3 - Stretch Goals